-Hiring an ideal person for the role is never easy going.
+Hiring an ideal person for the role is never easygoing.
 But, it becomes more challenging when the role has been filled with bad hires.
-Mistakes in hiring can lead to a variety of problems, including the delay in accomplishing the goal.
+Mistakes in hiring can lead to a variety of problems, including delays in accomplishing the goal.

 Hiring the right person for the role is crucial.
-A great employee fulfils your business in many ways like will give his/her maximum contribution, achieve the goal faster, improve the productivity rate and reduce the turnover rate.
+A great employee fulfils your business in many ways like will give his/her maximum contribution, achieving the goal faster, improving the productivity rate and reducing the turnover rate.

-Hiring managers and good recruiter can diminish the chance of bad hires by adopting these 3 ways.
+Hiring managers and good recruiters can diminish the chance of bad hires by adopting these 3 ways.

 Definition of Bad Hires

-There are some reasons by which we can identify the bad hire.
+There are some reasons by which we can identify a bad hire.
 These reasons can be considered red flags.

 Here are the points that define a bad hire